vitodtagliente/pure-template/README.md

     </body>
     ```
 # How To extend views
-Another Pure View extension let to extend views and override contents.
+Another Pure Template extension let to extend views and override contents.
 1. To extend a view:
     ```php
     @extends('view_filename')